mimiro-io/objectstorage-datalayer/README.md

 #### Decoders

 Currently there is support for decoding ndjson (athena) formatted s3 files and fixed width flat files.

+If more than one decoder is configured (*not recommended*), it will choose the first in line. (ndjson)

 ##### Ndjson